Skip to main content

 It’s time for the fun part: content creation!

 Now, some of your employees might already be great at this.
-You’ve probably got some secret writers amongst your team.
+You’ve probably got some secret writers on your team 💻

 Writing and creating content might not come naturally to others, so it’s a good idea to give everyone a few pointers.

 The best way to do this is by using examples.
-Read our post featuring 8 brands who are absolutely smashing it on social media for some inspiration.
-Find your own examples too – extra points if they’re in your industry!
+Read our post featuring eight brands smashing it on social media for some inspiration.
+Find your own examples, too – extra points if they’re in your industry.
 Encourage your colleagues to follow them on LinkedIn for ideas.

 5. Your Employee Advocacy Platform